JGAguado/ElectroLab/docs/source/components.rst

 Power
 -------------

-The |Product| Mk.III is powered at 5V (volts).
+The |Product| is powered at 5V (volts).
 That is because the different components on board work with a standard 5 volts :term:`TTL` level.

 It is important to highlight that there is no power regulation, and therefore the input voltage has to be ~5V.
 In general, any USB powering device will offer this 5V, so it can be used without any issue.